 When my kids were little one of my daughters decided that anything that looked like an herb was obviously poison.
 So if anything had any parsley, or basil, or flecks of anything at all–meaning that if anything had any actual taste–she would refuse to eat it.
 It was quite the battle.

-1. Stop Whining by Making Dinner Fun!
+1. Distract Picky Eaters by Making Dinner Fun

 I think we do the same thing to kids.
 We sit at the dinner table, but then the conversation is one of two things: it’s either us talking to our husbands, or it’s us yelling at the kids to eat or getting up from the table to fetch something they need.
 We’re not actually engaging them in conversation!